birdandhike.com logo

 From the trailhead (Table 1, Waypoint 1), look over the edge of the pour-over and enjoy the view.
 There is some interesting folding and banding in the walls of the canyon below the pour-over.

-An old miner's trail leads around the pour-over to the left and steeply down the south side of Monarch Canyon.
+An old mining trail leads around the pour-over to the left and steeply down the south side of Monarch Canyon.
 The miners did some nice rockwork shoring up the edge of the trail.
 The miner's trail starts out wide enough for a vehicle, but it quickly gets narrower and narrower, and then it ends just above the bottom of the canyon.
 The last of the hand-made road washed away, so just scramble down the last few feet of cliff to the bottom of the Monarch Wash.

 The miner's trail ends just above a short pour-over formed by a layer of reddish, nicely polished, conglomerate rock.
 There is a seep just above the pour-over, and this spot is choked with the invasive common reed and rabbitbrush.
 A trail runs around the pour-over on the north side of the canyon.